pojntfx/networked-linux-memsync/docs/notes.md

 - Usage (as described in Dudirekta README)
 - Protocol definition (JSONL, structure etc.) and how it is multiplexed
 - RPC provider implementation
-  - To use it, a simple wrapper struct with the needed RPC methods is created (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/services/backend.go#L41-L61)
-  - This wrapper struct simply calls the backend (or seeder etc.) functions
-  - The wrapper struct is then passed as the local function struct into a registry, which creates the RPC server (code snippet from https://github.com/pojntfx/r3map/blob/main/cmd/r3map-mount-benchmark-server/main.go#L146-L166)
-  - When the transport protocol, in this case TCP, `accept`s a client it is linked to the registry (code snippet from https://github.com/pojntfx/r3map/blob/main/cmd/r3map-mount-benchmark-server/main.go#L198-L200)
-  - The used protocol is very simple (code snippet from https://github.com/pojntfx/dudirekta#protocol)
   - If an RPC, such as `ReadAt`, is called, it is looked up via reflection and validated (code snippet from https://github.com/pojntfx/dudirekta/blob/main/pkg/rpc/registry.go#L323-L357)
   - The arguments, which have been supplied as JSON, are then unmarshalled into their native types, and the local wrapper struct's method is called in a new goroutine (code snippet from https://github.com/pojntfx/dudirekta/blob/main/pkg/rpc/registry.go#L417-L521)
 - RPC call implementation